Custom-sized pallets

 Accommodating large products

-The main use case for bespoke pallets is that they can be a size that accommodates a specific product.
-This dimensional flexibility is essential for larger or bulky items that do not fit on a standard-size pallet.
+The primary use of bespoke pallets is to size them to accommodate a specific product.
+This dimensional flexibility is essential for larger or bulky items that do not fit on a standard-sized pallet.

 Bespoke pallets can also be manufactured to a specific strength for particularly heavy items.